Like most people I know, I've been voraciously reading the Neapolitan Novels by Elena Ferrante, and Open Democracy kindly asked me to review them.

 ‘Decriminalisation means women can access support.
 Legalisation turns the state into one big pimp.’

 Women’s safety is paramount.
 It has to be.
 Decriminalisation supports women’s safety.
 It says to women in the industry that if you are hurt, or sick, or need support then you can access it without fear of police reprisal.
 And it says to women that if you want to leave the industry, you can access support to exit.
 It gives women who all too often have very few choices, some choices back.
 And, of course, it means that women who have been trafficked and abused come forward, they can be given support rather than criminalised.

 Because trafficking can’t be ignored in this equation.
 They are not separate issues - they are massively intertwined.
-Sex trafficking depends on the continued existence of the sex industry.
+Sex trafficking depends on the sex industry.
 And as we all know, report after report has shown over and over again that legalisation does not reduce the level of sex trafficking.
 If nothing else, it just increases demand, and trafficked women are forced to make up the supply.

 This, clearly, is one of the main issues with legalisation.
 It legitimises the demand, and if there aren’t enough women to make up that demand, then more women need to be found.
 All too often they’re found by traffickers making promises that lead to women being repeatedly raped by up to ten men a day.
 If a woman or girl escapes this life of slavery, then she is at the mercy of ever harsher immigration laws that could see her deported and then re-trafficked into the industry to to be raped and exploited all over again.
 Meanwhile, in a legalised setting it becomes harder to prosecute the traffickers who are able to present themselves as businessmen running brothels, and even lobby government to protect their rights as legal pimps.